Akshathamk-123/CNG-LPG-Gas-Leakage-Detection-Project/README.md

    - Introduce a short delay between readings to stabilize the sensor output and prevent excessive serial output.

 **Expected Outcome:**
 The system should be able to detect gas leaks accurately and provide immediate visual and auditory alerts.
 The status messages displayed on the Serial Monitor will aid in real-time monitoring and troubleshooting.
-This project aims to enhance safety by providing an early warning system for LPG and CNG leaks, potentially preventing accidents and saving lives.
+This project aims to significantly enhance safety by providing an early warning system for LPG and CNG leaks, potentially preventing accidents and saving lives.

 ## Images of the Project